Fabrizio Nevola

 Nicholas Terpstra

 Nicholas Terpstra is Professor of History at the University of Toronto.
 His research deals with Renaissance and early modern Italian history, exploring questions at the intersection of politics, religion, gender, and charity.
-Recent publications include Cultures of Charity: Women, Politics, and the Reform of Poor Relief in Renaissance Italy (Harvard: 2013) which won the Marraro Prize of the American Historical Association and the Goodhart Gordan Prize of the Renaissance Society of America, and Religious Refugees in the Early Modern World: An Alternative History of the Reformation (Cambridge: 2015).
+Publications include Cultures of Charity: Women, Politics, and the Reform of Poor Relief in Renaissance Italy (Harvard: 2013) which won the Marraro Prize of the American Historical Association and the Goodhart Gordan Prize of the Renaissance Society of America, and Religious Refugees in the Early Modern World: An Alternative History of the Reformation (Cambridge: 2015).
+Terpstra launched the DECIMA project, an on-line digital map of sixteenth century Florence.
+Employing early modern census data and maps, DECIMA tracks occupation, gender, and wealth patterns.
+The longer term goal is to produce a 3D map that conveys what it was like to walk around the city, hearing its sounds, moving through its buildings, and seeing its artwork.
+See: N. Terpstra & C. Rose (ed), Mapping Space, Sense, and Movement in Florence: Historical GIS and the Early Modern City.
+(Routledge, 2016).
+Terpstra also co-edited the open access Hidden Cities: Urban Space, Geolocated Apps, and Public History (Routledge, 2022).

 Read more about Nicholas on his webpage